 Today, we’ll go over the best dumbbell sets for 2017.
 We looked at eight different sets of dumbbells—both the best individual dumbbells & the best adjustable dumbbells—and rated & reviewed each one.

 If you’re serious about building your home gym, then you have to be thinking about getting a set of dumbbells.
 The problem, though, is that most people don’t want to spend a thousand dollars to get a brand new set of dumbbells…

 A brand new set of dumbbells with a set of dumbbells ranging from 5lbs, to 60lbs, will cost you a fortune.
 If you have the money to buy a full set, that’s awesome.

 For others, though, there are two other options…

-Another option for those of you who are more patient, is to build your dumbbell set patiently and order a new pair every month or couple of weeks.
+Another option for those of you who are more patient is to build your dumbbell set over time and order a new pair every month or couple of weeks.

 …the first part will look at the best dumbbell sets, and the second part will look at the best adjustable dumbbell sets.

 Buying a set of individual dumbbells is obviously the more expensive route.
 A full set of dumbbells will also take up a ton of room and so it’s a good idea to pair them with a dumbbell rack.

 Ultimately, though, a full set of dumbbells brings something to the table that a pair of adjustable dumbbells doesn’t: big weight.